-Carbon dioxide is the most abundant greenhouse gas formed from the combustion of fossil fuels.23 Figure 4.1 shows the transport generated CO2 emissions for the region, which have been calculated from fuel consumption information.24
+Carbon dioxide is the most abundant greenhouse gas formed from the combustion of fossil fuels.
+Figure 4.1 shows the transport generated $CO_2$ emissions for the region, which have been calculated from fuel consumption information.

-In 2013, land transport fuel combustion produced 1,061 kilotonnes of CO2 in the Wellington region.
+In 2013, land transport fuel combustion produced 1,061 kilotonnes of $CO_2$ in the Wellington region.
 This is a decrease from 1,083 kilotonnes in 2012.

-23 Ministry of Transport (2008).
-The New Zealand Transport Strategy 2008.
-Ministry of Transport, Wellington, p.
-95. This is the first year that CO_2 emissions have fallen below 2001 levels, and this has been achieved despite a growing population.
+This is the first year that $CO_2$ emissions have fallen below 2001 levels, and this has been achieved despite a growing population.
 This result is very encouraging and if this can be maintained the region will remain on track to achieving the RLTS target.

-Figure 4.1: Transport generated CO2 (kilotonnes).
+Figure 4.1: Transport generated $CO_2$ (kilotonnes).
 Sources: local authorities; Ministry of Economic Development

 Carbon dioxide comprises the bulk of greenhouse gas emissions from transport, and 18% of New Zealand's total greenhouse gas emissions are from the transport sector.
 Without intervention, these emissions are predicted to grow by 35% over the next quarter century.
 A reduction in transport sector emissions will therefore significantly impact overall greenhouse gas levels.
-27

-The performance indicator for this key outcome shows that, as a region, our transport-generated CO_2 emissions have gradually decreased over the last few years, despite population growth.
-It is likely that increased fuel prices, together with increased vehicle fleet efficiency, and the economic recession have assisted in curbing fuel sales, and hence transport-generated CO_2 emissions.
+The performance indicator for this key outcome shows that, as a region, our transport-generated $CO_2$ emissions have gradually decreased over the last few years, despite population growth.
+It is likely that increased fuel prices, together with increased vehicle fleet efficiency, and the economic recession have assisted in curbing fuel sales, and hence transport-generated $CO_2$ emissions.

-For the first time the region's transport generated CO_2 emissions are below the RLTS target for this outcome.
-Work to reduce transport-generated CO_2 emissions, which could include reducing the need to travel, improving the efficiency of the transport network, and promoting the use of active
+For the first time the region's transport generated $CO_2$ emissions are below the RLTS target for this outcome.
+Work to reduce transport-generated $CO_2$ emissions, which could include reducing the need to travel, improving the efficiency of the transport network, and promoting the use of active